kbarre123/kbarre123.github.io/source/_posts/2015-01-02-arduino-plus-vixen-3-equals-merry-christmas.markdown

 {% imgcap /images/2015-01-02_vixen/house_lights.jpg Figure 6: Finished Product %}

-All in all, it took me about 15 hours to stumble my way through the assembly of the box (I spent maybe $60 max), configure the software, write the Arduino sketch and throw together 4 coreagraphed sequences for a show that lasts around 10 minutes.
+All in all, it took me about 15 hours to stumble my way through the assembly of the box (I spent maybe $60 max), configure the software, write the Arduino sketch and throw together 4 choreographed sequences for a show that lasts around 10 minutes.
 I also ran two book-shelf speakers to the front porch, went out from the headphones port on my PC to a 100W receiver and cranked up the volume.
-Another great feature of Vixen is that you can schedule your shows so as long as the PC and stero are on, you can set it and forget it.
+Another great feature of Vixen is that you can schedule your shows so as long as the PC and stereo are on, you can set it and forget it.
 I had mine play every night from 5:00 - 9:30, starting every minutes.
 In between shows, I played a "dummy" sequence that just turned the lights on randomly but no music.

-Check out my repositories on Github for further details on the software if you need some guidance (links in the righthand aside of the page).
+Check out my repositories on Github for further details on the software if you need some guidance (links in the right-hand aside of the page).
 Happy making!